 - Severe problems with sleep

 - Irritability and agitation

 - Gastrointestinal problems

 You can get your life back by calling us now.
-We’re available 24 hours a day, 7 days a week to confidentially answer your questions.
-The call is free, and there is no obligation to enroll — all you have to do is ask for help, and we will be by your side the rest of the way.
-Call 12 Keys Rehab now and find your path to freedom, starting today.
+We’re available 24 hours a day, 7 days a week to confidentially answer any and all questions that you or your loved ones might have.
+The call is free, and there is no obligation to enroll.
+All you have to do is ask for help, and we will be by your side the rest of the way.
+Call our Ativan rehab right now and find your path to freedom, starting today.